 The problem I encountered with that job application, and subsequent ones, was that I didn’t have a portfolio.
 I’m taking steps to remedy that, including starting this blog.
 I should be adding two fairly large projects to my portfolio within a week or two.

-I’m 100% certain there is a need for this service in Korea, and that with some time and hard work, I can fill this role.
+I’m 100% certain there is a need for this service in Korea and that I can fill this role with some time and hard work.

 As the old Chinese proverb goes,

-These first two blog posts outlining my discovery of copywriting are my first steps on my journey to becoming a copywriter.
+These first two blog posts (read part 1 here) outlining my discovery of copywriting are my first steps on my journey to becoming a copywriter.